 It's located on the bottom of the browser window.
 It's collapsed by default so to expand click the small bottom edge.
-It provides a quick way to view live data: animated graphs, events, anomalies, statistics from all components.
+It provides a quick way to view live data: events, animated graphs, statistics from all components.

 Upper-right Menus - Help menu and User menu